uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/tables.rst

 Each implementation of :txtref:`table` concept shall:

-1. Follow definition of the :txtref:`table concept <table>` and its restrictions (e.g., :capterm:`immutability`).
+1. Follow definition of the :txtref:`table` concept and its restrictions (e.g., :capterm:`immutability`).

 2. Be derived from the :expr:`oneapi::dal::table` class.
 The behavior of this class can be